 This step distributes the truncated Fourier coefficients across the full computational register.

 Finally, an inverse quantum Fourier transform $\mathcal{F}^\dagger$ is applied, yielding

 where the approximation error is controlled solely by the truncation order $m$ in 1D.

 The circuit depth of the FSL scales as $\mathcal{O}(\log n + 2^m)$ assuming the Fourier coefficients $c_k$ are classically precomputed.
 Since $m$ is fixed independently of $n$ in our setting, this construction is compatible with large-scale quantum--HPC regimes.
 Moreover, both the FSL and HHL operate naturally in the spectral domain, so the prepared state integrates directly with the eigenvalue filtering $\tilde{f}(\lambda)$ applied during QPE.
 As a result, the FSL-prepared vector emphasizes low-frequency components of $\ket|b>$, yielding an initial guess that captures the low-energy structure of the Krylov subspace associated with the discretized Laplacian.
 Integrating the above procedures yields an initial guess $x_{(0)}$ aligned with the spectral initialization.
-In the next subsection, we estimate the time complexity of CG, HHL, and QACG.